 Yet with the current health crisis posing an ongoing threat, how can you safely onboard new employees in a risk-aware way, without putting the health and well-being of current or new employees at risk?

-The overarching answer is to update or adopt a set of tools and policies, including hiring and onboarding procedures that marry the strategic use of with the experience and skills of existing staff.
+The overarching answer is to update or adopt a set of tools and policies, including hiring and onboarding procedures that marry the strategic use of technology with the experience and skills of existing staff.
 Use the following tips as a framework.
 But, make sure you adapt that framework to your company’s unique set of needs and objectives.

 1. Stay flexible